-, , Ü eclared by a court of competent jurisdiction to be invalid or not be affected thereby, but shall continue in full force and not Signed this day of , 2022.
+a.
+If any provision of this regulation is declared by a court of competent jurisdiction to be invalid or not enforceable, the other provisions shall not be affected thereby, but shall continue in full force and effect.

+Signed this 9th day of August, 2022.